How to Capture Alternating Plot Lines on a Book Cover

 When I was first approached to design this cover, I was excited to tackle it because of the subject—a modern, toxic love story set in a dating culture that often mistakes lust for love.
 As I started reading I was immediately drawn to the alternating narratives of the “he said, she said” structure.
 Add those elements to a compelling title, and I knew there were lots of creative opportunities I could explore.

 Tell Me Lies is about an addictive and dysfunctional relationship between Stephen and Lucy.
-Alternating between the two voices, the novel provides a window into the
+Alternating between the two voices, the novel provides a window into the mindset of Stephen, who strings Lucy along as their tumultuous relationship unfolds.
+I found myself rooting for Lucy as she gets tangled in Stephen’s manipulative mind games, hoping to see her free herself from this unhealthy romance.

 My initial idea was to focus on the emotions and heartbreak through the image of tears, a universal symbol of suffering or sorrow.
 After rounds of collaging and illustrating my idea, I sensed that the imagery didn’t feel as powerful as the title itself, possibly because it was too vague or too playful.
 I knew I wanted to make either the title more prominent or create an image that spoke for itself.
 With this in mind, I generated more sketches by changing the layout and lettering.
 Visually there was something there but conceptually there was something missing.